Utilise chemistry between Modi, Ramaphosa beyond COVID-19: SA diplomat

-The chemistry between South African President Cyril Ramaphosa and Indian Prime Minister Narendra Modi should be used to benefit both countries as they work towards recovering their economies post COVID-19, according to South African High Commissioner to India Sibusiso Ndebele.
-The diplomat was participating in a webinar organized on Tuesday by the Confederation of Indian Industry (CII) and Exim Bank that linked up Indian and African business leaders and diplomats, who shared ideas for recovering the economies in both countries that have been severely impacted by COVID-19.
+The chemistry between South African President Cyril Ramaphosa and Prime Minister Narendra Modi should be used to benefit both countries as they work towards recovering their economies post COVID-19, South African High Commissioner to India, Sibusiso Ndebele, said.
+The diplomat was participating in a webinar organised on Tuesday by the Confederation of Indian Industry (CII) and Exim Bank that linked up Indian and African business leaders and diplomats, who shared ideas for recovering the economies in both countries that have been severely impacted by COVID-19.

 The webinar, titled "Africa Economic Update – COVID & Beyond: Focus Southern Africa", was part of a series that will cover the different regions of the continent.
 "As far as our bilateral trade with India is concerned, the institution of a fairly restrictive lockdown on both sides has had an equally negative impact at a time when our countries are determined to increase trade links between them," Ndebele said.